boston college law school

 Mr. Steinfield is active in a number of bar association and community activities.
 He previously served as Chair of the Massachusetts Clients Security Board and is currently a member of the Massachusetts Commission on Judicial Conduct and the City of Boston Finance Commission.
 He is a Fellow of the American College of Trial Lawyers, a member of the American Law Institute, and a member of the National Democratic Platform Committee (2012).
 He writes a monthly column for the Monadnock Ledger-Transcript, published in Peterborough, NH.

-As a criminal defense attorney, Bob’s courtroom successes have included acquittals in healthcare and securities fraud cases of national import.
-Bob has also litigated a wide range of civil cases, ranging from a landmark False Claims Act case to a federal trademark case to a will contest in probate court.
-Bob’s special appointments include the following:
+As a criminal defense attorney, Bob’s courtroom successes included acquittals in healthcare and securities fraud cases of national import.
+Bob also handled a wide range of other criminal and civil cases in federal and state court, including extensive pro bono work.

 Paul F. Ware is a partner and formerly Chairman of the Litigation Department at Goodwin Procter (1996-2010).
 Goodwin Procter is an international law firm with offices in Boston, New York, Washington, San Francisco, Los Angeles, Silicon Valley, London and Hong Kong.
 He has been a member of the firm's Executive and Management Committees.
 As a senior trial partner, his practice has included substantial criminal, civil, and intellectual property litigation.